lalopmak/colemak-evil/README.md

 I use [melpa](http://melpa.milkbox.net/) for many of these packages.
 Your mileage may vary.

-Depending on the package, you may have to initialize it in your init.el.
+Depending on the package/your personal needs, you may have to initialize it in your init.el.
+Most packages have to at least be `('required ...)` beforehand.

 1. Install: [Evil](http://gitorious.org/evil/pages/Home#Install), ace-jump-mode.
 2. Download lalopmak-evil and put it somewhere in your load path.